OpenBfS/imis-iam/README.md

 # Identity management for IMIS applications

-This application serves as central identity management for the IMIS ("Integriertes Mess- und Informationssystem") applications of the German Federal Office for Radiation Protection.
+This application serves as central identity and access management for the IMIS ("Integrated Measuring and Information System for the Surveillance of Environmental Radioactivity") applications of the German Federal Office for Radiation Protection.